AbhinavA10/loc8r-app/README.md

 - should return the saved data as a confirmation

 ### PUT
+- for updating existing documents/subdocuments in db
+- should return saved data as a confirmation
+- these still get data from form posted to them, like POST

 ### DELETE

+## Heroku
 Testing heroku env locally:
 ```
 heroku local